Ogle-lab/TreeRingRF/README.md

  - /rf_objects stores R data objects in the local directory
  - `model_IDs.csv` is a table containing information about each of the six final random forest models, including an unique ID that is referred to at various points in these files.

 Scripts are plug-and-play.
-Be sure to specify necessary variables such as species prior to running
+Be sure to specify necessary variables such as species and output directory prior to running.
+Lines in the code where variables must be specified are indicated in the commented sections with all-caps and asterisks.